Paelsis/pehr-rafstedt/src/markdown-pages/the-painter-en.md

 src: "https://source.unsplash.com/random/600x600"
 language: "EN"
 ---
-I'm self-taught.
-This is my 4th exhibition.
-Constantly searching for flow.
-My pictures are most of all a product of this applicant.
+Im autodidakt.
+Constantly searching for flow, my paintings are most of all a product of this applicant.
 I work with form and color in intuitive compositions.
+Before my 4th. exhibition at Hälsans Hus in Lund 2018.
 Before this exhibition in Hälsans Hus, I asked Magne, who I know from Tango, if he wanted to write something, about my pictures, which he saw a part of, on 2 occasions, especially my production from 2017 and 2018.
 I know from conversation that he is interested in image creation. not only in his professional role, as a psychologist and psychodynamic psychotherapist with an interest in the unconscious soul life and how this can unfold in works of art, but also from a more philosophical perspective.
 I thought it was nice that he wanted to spend some time reflecting on my pictures.
 It is of course possible to look at pictures without this text.

 *Review made by Magne Andreas Ness*